Parliament of the United Kingdom: Emblem

-The quasi-official emblem of the Houses of Parliament is a crowned portcullis.
+The badge of Parliament is a crowned portcullis, and was officially granted by the Queen in 1996.
 The portcullis was originally the badge of various English noble families from the 14th century.
 It went on to be adopted by the kings of the Tudor dynasty in the 16th century, under whom the Palace of Westminster became the regular meeting place of Parliament.
 The crown was added to make the badge a specifically royal symbol.

 The portcullis probably first came to be associated with the Palace of Westminster through its use as decoration in the rebuilding of the Palace after the fire of 1512.
 However, at the time it was only one of many symbols.
 The widespread use of the portcullis throughout the Palace dates from the 19th century, when Charles Barry and Augustus Pugin used it extensively as a decorative feature in their designs for the new Palace built following the disastrous 1834 fire.

-The crowned portcullis came to be accepted during the 20th century as the emblem of both houses of parliament.
+The crowned portcullis came to be accepted during the early 20th century as the emblem of both houses of parliament.
 This was simply a result of custom and usage rather than a specific decision.
-The emblem now appears on official stationery, publications and papers, and is stamped on various items in use in the Palace of Westminster, such as cutlery, silverware and china.
-Various shades of red and green are used for visual identification of the House of Lords and the House of Commons.
+The emblem now appears on all official stationery, publications and papers, and is stamped on various items in use in the Palace of Westminster, such as cutlery, silverware and china.
+Various shades of red (for the House of Lords) and green (for the House of Commons) are used for visual identification of the houses.

 Broadcast media

-All public events are broadcast live and on-demand via www.parliamentlive.tv, which maintains an archive dating back to 4 December 2007.
+All public events are broadcast live and on-demand via parliamentlive.tv, which maintains an archive dating back to 4 December 2007.
 There is also a related official YouTube channel.
 They are also broadcast live by the independent Euronews English channel.
 In the UK the BBC has its own dedicated parliament channel, BBC Parliament, which broadcasts 24 hours a day and is also available on BBC iPlayer.
 It shows live coverage from the House of Commons, House of Lords, the Scottish Parliament, the Northern Ireland Assembly and the Senedd.